How Old are Chicks at the Store?

 How Old are Chicks at the Store

-Chicks are normally shipped when they are around 12 hours old and their delivery takes 2-3 days, depending on the location.
+When you buy chicks from Tractor Supply, they are shipped in an incubator when they are 24 hours old or less than 24 hours old.
+Chicks are usually shipped when they are around 12 hours old, and their delivery takes 2-3 days, depending on the location.

 How Old are Chicks at the Store | Guide to Chicks